itsmearafik/bike_sales_analysis/README.md

 - I created and renamed a new sheet 'Dashboard' to contain all the pivot tables and charts that I made.
 - I rearranged all tables, charts to look readable and presentable.
 - I also added slicers to my charts to enable interactivity by allowing the selection of different parameters.

+## Insights

+Male Bike buyers with higher income purchased more bikes compared to females with slightly lower income who did not purchase.
+Customers with the least commute (1 mile) own more bikes.

+Middle aged people between 31–54 own more bikes than others.

+North America has more customers purchase compared to Pacific and Europe region.

+Married people purchased 7% more bikes than single people.

+## Recommendations

+Based on the insights above, I would recommend that bike manufacturers and retailers focus their marketing efforts on male customers with higher income, as they are more likely to purchase bikes.
+Additionally, middle-aged people between 31–54 should also be targeted as they own more bikes compared to other age groups.
+Manufacturers and retailers should also consider the commuting distance of potential customers, as those with shorter commutes are more likely to own multiple bikes.
+Furthermore, the North American market should be a priority as it has more customers purchasing bikes compared to the Pacific and Europe regions.
+Finally, it is worth noting that married people purchased more bikes than single people, suggesting that family-oriented marketing strategies may be effective.

+However, to increase sales, efforts should be made by applying SMART (specific, measurable, achievable, relevant and time-bound) objectives and marketing strategies to convert those who didn’t purchase bikes into customers, especially in the Pacific and Europe regions.

 This is the final dashboard.<br>
 ![](https://github.com/itsmearafik/bike_sales_analysis/blob/main/assets/bikesales_dashboard.png)